sherlock-ohm/burpscan/README.md

 ```
 2. API connection errors: Verify Burp Suite is running and the REST API is enabled
 3. katana errors: Verify katana is installed and in your PATH
+4. Display issues: If the ASCII banner doesn't display correctly, ensure your terminal supports ANSI color codes
+3. katana errors: Verify katana is installed and in your PATH

 # Credits
 [ProjectDiscovery](https://projectdiscovery.io/) for their excellent httpx and katana tools

 [PortSwigger](https://portswigger.net/) for Burp Suite and their REST API

+# Changelog

+## v1.0.0
+- Initial release

+## v1.1.0
+- Added immediate processing of tasks after user confirmation
+- Removed confirmation prompt before running katana when --katana flag is provided
+- Added colorful ASCII banner for a more professional look

+Note: This tool is intended for legal security testing with proper authorization.
+Always ensure you have permission to scan the targeted systems.
 Note: This tool is intended for legal security testing with proper authorization.
 Always ensure you have permission to scan the targeted systems.